springfall2008/batpred/docs/install.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-Once installed you will get automatic updates for each new release of Predbat!
+If you install Predbat through HACS, once installed you will get automatic updates for each new release of Predbat!

 - In HACS, click on Automation
 - Click on the three dots in the top right corner, choose *Custom Repositories*